🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 How to get enough iron

-- Take iron supplements if necessary, especially in the case of heavy periods.
+• Take iron supplements if necessary, especially if you have heavy periods

-Selenium: an ally for male and female fertility
+Selenium: an ally for fertility in men and women

 Importance of selenium for reproductive health

-Selenium is an essential trace element that plays a crucial role in protection against oxidative stress and in the proper functioning of the immune system.
-It is also involved in the synthesis of thyroid hormones, essential for optimal fertility.
+Selenium is an essential trace element that plays a crucial role in protection against oxidative stress and the proper functioning of the immune system.
+It is also involved in the synthesis of thyroid hormones, which are essential for optimal fertility.

 Impact on fertility

-Selenium deficiency can affect egg and sperm quality, reducing the chances of conception.
-In addition, selenium helps protect DNA and prevent chromosomal abnormalities, increasing the chances of a healthy pregnancy.
+A selenium deficiency can affect the quality of eggs and sperm, reducing the chances of conception.
+Selenium also helps to protect DNA and prevent chromosomal abnormalities, thereby increasing the chances of a healthy pregnancy.

 How to get enough selenium

-- Take selenium supplements if necessary, especially for people with a diet low in seafood
+• Take selenium supplements if necessary, particularly for people with a diet low in seafood

-- Maintain a varied diet to ensure adequate selenium intake
+• Maintain a varied balanced diet to ensure adequate selenium intake

 Magnesium: support during pregnancy